Hair loss and thinning are becoming common problems nowadays due to stress, pollution, hormonal imbalances, and unhealthy lifestyles.

 - Teas and decoctions are prepared lovingly by boiling the herbs, just like our elders used to do, squeezing out every drop of goodness.

-- Capsules and tablets offer a more convenient option, especially for those who want to follow a daily routine without any fuss.
+- Capsules and tablets, like vitamins, are especially for those who want to follow a daily routine without any fuss.

-- And let’s not forget herbal shampoos, enriched with powerful ingredients like ginseng and he shou wu, which turn every hair wash into a nourishing ritual.
+- Don’t forget herbal shampoos, enriched with powerful ingredients like ginseng and he shou wu, which turn every hair wash into a nourishing ritual.

 Note: Always consult a certified physician before starting herbal treatments, especially if you are pregnant, nursing, or taking any medications.